doganmehmet/plootra-dev/content/post/2023-01-27-testing-shiny-with-simple-markdown-document/index.en.md

 The benefit of this solution is you can reuse it in your future content.
 All you have to do is to use the same shortcode and pass a URL to a shiny app.

 In a two-step process explained below, you can create a custom shortcode and embed the shiny app into your article.
-If you

 1. Make a custom shortcode